caomw/IntelligentAlgorithms.github.io/about.md

 Motivation
 -----------
 This project is intended to recap the basics for myself and practise writing in english.
-My opinion abou understanding is that: If you not able to illustrate algorithms or methods you don't actually understand them.
-Impressed by the [beautiful illustrations of Mike Bostock][mike] I started to play around to animate some graph is to learn how to create such stunning *d3.js* figures for some of the topics in machine learning.
+My opinion about understanding is: If you not able to illustrate algorithms or methods you don't actually understand them.
+Impressed by the [beautiful illustrations of Mike Bostock][mike] I started to play around and animate some graph.
+One goal is to learn how to create such stunning *d3.js* figures for some of the topics in machine learning.
 D3.js seems to be like the next generation of TikZ in some way.
-You should definetely checkout the [beautiful works][mike] of Mike Bostock.
+You should definitely checkout the [beautiful works][mike] of Mike Bostock.
-This is a good opportunity for me to
+This is a good opportunity to

 - learn and practise D3.js
-- make the representation more beautiful with carefully chosen fonts and alignments
 - to recap all basic theory about machine learning
 - learn Julia as a new programming language